boisgera/pandoc/mkdocs/examples.md

 Convert divs with class="theorem" to LaTeX theorem environments in LaTeX output, and to numbered theorems in HTML output.

+**TODO:** to HTML version.
+Also export to LaTeX and HTML to see the outputs?
+Can it be done with an option to the `T` function?

 **TODO:** think of some support for visitor patterns?
 We see a lot of "do this in-place if this condition is met".
 Or can we use the basic pandoc map/filter?
 Dunno.
 Think of it.